Skip to main content

 The doctrine of informed consent is a bedrock medical ethical principle.
 Physicians’ obligation is to present the patient with reasonable diagnostic or therapeutic options with the respective risks and benefits.
 Decision-making authority resides with the patient.
 While this process sounds straightforward, it can be a bewildering process for patients and their families.

-For starters, physicians – trained medical professionals and members of the imperfect human species – have opinions on which medical options they favor.
-These opinions may be on the basis of known medical evidence or their professional experience.
-Certain options may not be locally available and might not therefore be given strong consideration.
 Do we expect physicians to simply recite a list of options dispassionately?
 I don’t think so.
 Patients want and are entitled to our best advice.
-It is typical for a patient to ask me after hearing the options, “What do you think I should do?”
+It is typical and understandable for a patient to ask me after hearing the options, “What do you think I should do?”
+I'll be your doctor has had many similar experiences.

 The day before I penned this post, I advised a patient with a benign disorder of the esophagus to begin a safe and effective medicine.
 The patient understood the rationale for my recommendation and the risks of not treating his condition.
 He simply did not want to take medication.
-I was satisfied that his decision was informed even though his analysis differed from mine.
+I was satisfied that his decision was informed, even though his analysis differed from mine.
 But I am not the decision maker.
 He is.

 My patient's response to my medication recommendation.